nikolamilijevic1/kyouji-hashing-tool/README.md

+*Kyouji (矜持) is a Japanese term for professional pride and inner dignity.
+In this service, it represents the unwavering integrity of the SHA-256 algorithm.
+Like a person with 'Kyouji', the hash remains constant, truthful, and dignified, regardless of external attempts to alter its core truth.*

 # Kyouji: SHA-256 Hashing & Redaction Service

 A high-performance Go-based service for deterministic SHA-256 hashing.
 Designed for processing multi-gigabyte datasets with fixed memory overhead and bit-for-bit reproducibility.